 Where Can I Send My Group for Some R&R?

 Your group can relax and catch up in style and comfort at one of the area’s resorts, hotels and lodges.
 Rooming options include chalets and condos.
-RiverStone Resort and Spa is Pigeon Forge’s own relaxation destination.
+RiverStone Resort & Spa is Pigeon Forge’s own relaxation destination.
 It provides guests with traditional spa experiences like mani-pedis, massages, body wraps and skin treatments.

 Finally, don’t forget about nature’s own relax-and-restore program: the scenery of the Smoky Mountains.
 Just a few miles from the decidedly civilized pleasures of the city, the nation’s most-visited national park awaits.
 And if skiing is your group’s thing, the only ski resort in the state of Tennessee, Ober Gatlinburg, is just a few miles down the road.